urbanware-org/wideredist/README.md

 Now there also is a file size verification of the downloaded files.

-However, it is recommended to run either the server or client side script manually once in a while as it returns if a newer version available.
+However, it is recommended to run either the server or client side script manually once in a while as it returns if a newer version is available.

 [Top](#wideredist-)